 - 1. Colonial American-Indian Conflicts

 - 2. Charles II

 - 3. Chile

-Colonial American-Indian Conflicts
+COLONIAL AMERICAN-INDIAN CONFLICTS

 Name the...

-(1) American theater of the Seven Years War that ended with the Treaty of Paris of 1763 ANSWER: French and Indian War (2) Confederacy of six Native American tribes in New York that fought in the Beaver Wars ANSWER: Iroquois (accept Haudenosaunee) (3) 1763 uprising in the Great Lakes Region named for an Ottawa leader that began with the siege of Fort Detroit ANSWER: Pontiac's War (accept Pontiac's Rebellion or Pontiac's Conspiracy) (4) 1636-38 conflict whose namesake tribe fought against the Plymouth and Massachusetts Bay ANSWER: Pequot War (5) Wampanoag leader who fought a namesake 1675-78 war against British colonist ANSWER: King Philip (accept Metacomet) (6) Confederacy of Algonquian-speaking tribes who killed 347 people in the Jamestown massacre ANSWER: Powhatan Confederacy (accept Tsenacommacah, accept Attan-Akamik) Charles I I ----------- --- Name the...
+(1) American theater of the Seven Years War that ended with the Treaty of Paris of 1763 ANSWER: French and Indian War (2) Confederacy of six Native American tribes in New York that fought in the Beaver Wars ANSWER: Iroquois (accept Haudenosaunee) (3) 1763 uprising in the Great Lakes Region named for an Ottawa leader that began with the siege of Fort Detroit ANSWER: Pontiac's War (accept Pontiac's Rebellion or Pontiac's Conspiracy) (4) 1636-38 conflict whose namesake tribe fought against the Plymouth and Massachusetts Bay ANSWER: Pequot War (5) Wampanoag leader who fought a namesake 1675-78 war against British colonists ANSWER: King Philip (accept Metacomet) (6) Confederacy of Algonquian-speaking tribes who killed 347 people in the Jamestown massacre ANSWER: Powhatan Confederacy (accept Tsenacommacah, accept Attan-Akamik) (7) Tribe who fought a namesake war from 1711-13 in North Carolina ANSWER: Tuscarora (8) 1715-16 war in which the namesake tribe killed hundreds of traders in South Carolina around the Savannah River ANSWER: Yamasee War Charles II Name the...

 (1) Lord Protector and Parliamentarian leader whose death allowed for the restoration of Charles II

 ANSWER: Oliver Cromwell

 (2) Religion he converted to on his deathbed whose recusants were persecuted

 ANSWER: Roman Catholicism

 (3) Brother who succeeded him, overthrown in the Glorious Revolution

 ANSWER: James II

 (4) Philosopher who wrote Leviathan and tutored him in mathematics

 ANSWER: Thomas Hobbes

 (5) Country against whom he fought two wars in an alliance with Louis XIV

 ANSWER: Netherlands (accept Spain)

 (6) Document allowing for greater religious tolerance that he was forced to replace with the first of the Test Acts

 ANSWER: Royal Declaration of Indulgence

-Chi le

------ ----
+(7) Protestant conspiracy that attempted to assassinate him and his brother in 1683

+ANSWER: $Rye\ House$ plot

+(8) Tree in which he hid after his defeat at the Battle of Worcester

+ANSWER: Royal Oak

+CHILE

 Name the...